ocaml/dune/doc/concepts.rst

     (rule
      (with-stdout-to y (...)))

-When Dune loads and interprets this file, it must decide whether the first rule is enabled.
-To do that it must evaluate ``%{read:y}``.
+When Dune loads and interprets this file, it decides whether the first rule is enabled by evaluating ``%{read:y}``.
 To evaluate ``%{read:y}``, it must build ``y``.
-To build ``y``, it must figure out the build rule that produces ``y``.
-To do that, it must load and evaluate the above ``dune`` file.
+To build ``y``, it must figure out the build rule that produces ``y``, and in order to do that, it must first load and evaluate the above ``dune`` file.
 You can see how this creates a cycle.

 Some cycles might be more complex.
-In any case, when you see such an error the easiest thing to do is to move the file that is being read to a different directory, preferably a standalone one.
+In any case, when you see such an error, the easiest thing to do is move the file that's being read to a different directory, preferably a standalone one.
 You can use the :ref:`subdir` stanza to keep the logic self-contained in the same ``dune`` file: